Catherine Wheel Stitch Made Easy With Photo And Video Tutorial

 This post includes affiliate links.

-As I was very curious about how the name “Catherine’s Wheel” came about, I really wanted to tell you the story behind it.
-But it is too gruesome and I don’t want to ruin your mood.
 I will tell you this much, it definitely has to do with a wheel.
 But how the name was attached to this stitch, I do not know.
 Besides that it looks like wheels, I don’t see a direct connection.

-But in a more positive way, I believe the Catherine’s Wheel Stitch really looks like a huge flower garden.
+To me, the Catherine’s Wheel Stitch really looks like a huge flower garden.
 It makes me think of the time my family and I visited the rose gardens in Germany.
 My parents love roses and have hundreds of different kinds and colors.

 The smell of roses or really any flower and the beauty of sitting on a bench make me dream of so many romantic movies that I have watched.
-I am a true romantic and love roses just as much as my parents do which is why I created a crochet Rose pattern as well.
-If you are interested in more Stitch Tutorials, I have a huge list also.
+The vintage nature of Catherine’s Wheel Stitch really encapsulates that romance well.

 Chain a multiple of 10 plus 6 plus 1 for the turning chain.
 Next, starting from the 2nd ch from the hook, crochet 1 sc in the next 2 chs. *Then skip 3